thekalihacks/santas-secret-workshop-ctf/README.md

-# santas-secret-workshop-ctf
+# Santa’s Secret Workshop CTF

 Santa’s Secret Workshop CTF – holiday-themed cybersecurity challenge pack (PCAP, binaries, web app, config, write-up)

-# Santa’s Secret Workshop CTF

 This repository contains all the challenge files for the **Santa’s Secret Workshop** CTF.
 Participants can clone or download this repo to access the challenges, solve them locally, and extract flags.